William D. Pawley: Later years

-anything".
-He deeply regretted that Batista had been forced from power, stating "the deliberate overthrow of Batista by Wieland and Matthews, assisted by Rubottom, is almost as great a tragedy as the surrendering of China to the Communists by a similar group of Department of State officials...we will not see the end in cost of American lives and American resources for these tragic errors".

 In February 1960 he was once again sent to the Caribbean, this time alongside Senator George Smathers, in order to convince the Dominican Republic dictator, Rafael Trujillo, to step down.
+As Batista had done, Trujillo refused.
 Pawley had a personal relationship with Trujillo and owned Hotel Hamaca in Boca Chica.
+In September 1960 he testified at the Senate Committee on the Judiciary hearings on "the Communist threat to the United States through the Caribbean".

+Pawley was virulently anti-Castro, he told a Miami reporter "Find me one man, just one man who can go it alone and get Castro, I'll pay anything, almost anything".
+He deeply regretted that Batista had been forced from power, stating "the deliberate overthrow of Batista by Wieland and Matthews, assisted by Rubottom, is almost as great a tragedy as the surrendering of China to the Communists by a similar group of Department of State officials...we will not see the end in cost of American lives and American resources for these tragic errors".
+In October 1959 Pawley began contact with a group of Cuban exiles who were attempting to undo the revolution by planning operations such as the sabotage of Cuba's sugar harvest.
+The CIA wiretapped Pawley's phone and he kept them abreast of his meetings with the exiles.
+Later on he worked closely with Allen Dulles on the planning and preparation of the Bay of Pigs Invasion and after its failure paid $125,000 in ransom for the release of three prisoners who had been captured.
+He attributed the invasion's failure to "leftist bureaucrats" in the State Department and President Kennedy's "betrayal".
+In 1963 Pawley sponsored a boat raid in a joint Mafia-Cuban exile effort to kidnap and take back to the United States Soviet missile technicians who were allegedly on the island.
+They would then be brought back to the United States and exhibited as proof that Russian missiles were in Cuba, despite Kennedy's assurances that there were none.
+The scheme failed.

 Personal life

 On July 25, 1919, Pawley married Annie Hahr Dobbs of Marietta, Georgia.
 In 1925, the couple moved to Miami and then to Havana, Cuba, in 1928.
 They returned with their three children to Miami, where their youngest child was born.
 The Pawleys then moved to Shanghai, China, with the baby, leaving their other children in Miami Beach with family.
 Mrs. Pawley lived in China until 1938 with periodic trips back to Miami.
 They were divorced in 1941.

-His final residence was in Miami Beach, Florida, where he died of a self-inflicted gunshot wound, in January 1977, because he suffered from a severe case of shingles.
+His final residence was in Miami Beach, Florida, where he died of a self-inflicted gunshot wound in the chest, in January 1977, because he suffered from a severe case of shingles.
 Gaeton Fonzi, of the House Select Committee on Assassinations (HSCA), had Pawley "near the top" of the list of people he intended to interview, but Pawley's suicide prevented this.